jecki/DHParser/documentation_src/manuals/ebnf.rst

     5:1: Error (1010): 'ETag = `</` ::TagName "title" § `>`' expected by parser 'element', but »</doc>...« found instead!

-Here, it seems almost impossible to avoid an error-cascade in combination with context-sensitive parser if met with a combination of different errors.
+Here, it seems almost impossible to avoid an error-cascade in combination with context-sensitive parsers if met with a combination of different errors.
 In this particular case of an XML-parser, the best way out might be not to use context-sensitive parsers at all and check the matching XML-tags at a later processing stage.